ARMmbed/mbed-os-5-docs/docs/porting/tools/exporter.md

 ## Eclipse + Make

-If your IDE uses Eclipse and does not use the GNU Arm Eclipse plugin, you can use the "Unmanaged makefile" Eclipse exporter classes, `EclipseGcc`, `EclipseArmc5` and `EclipseIar`.
+If your IDE uses Eclipse and does not use the GNU Arm Eclipse plugin, you can use the "Unmanaged makefile" Eclipse exporter classes, `EclipseGcc` and `EclipseArmc5`.
 Much like the GNU Arm Eclipse section, you may decide to alias or specialize.

 ## Make